jhradilek/publican-makefile/README.markdown

 Options
 -------

-The following *OPTION*s can be used to customize the way the document is built:
+The following OPTIONs can be used to customize the way the document is built:

 * **LANGUAGE**=*language_code* — Allows you to specify the code of the language in which the document is written.
 The default value is **en-US** (American English).
 * **CONFIG**=*file_name* — Allows you to specify the configuration file to use.
 The default value is **publican.cfg**.